ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 <p>&nbsp;</p>

 ### Lane Follower Example.
+This example is in experimental stage.

-1. Make sure you build the Lane Follower dll, following the instruction on the README.md found on the “examples_cpp_dll” directory
+1. Make sure you build the Lane Follower dll, following the instruction on the README.md found on the “experimental” directory

 2. Click on the arrow on the top-left corner to runt the client.